puleri/Lilypad/README.md

 can be seen in the client repository which is linked below.

 ## Technologies used
-Express.js, Javascript, Heroku, MongoDB, ATOM, and Macbook Pro
+Express.js, MongoDB, ATOM, and Macbook Pro

 ## Future of the project
 The user routes currently allow the user to index their notes after logging in.